Prophylactic (preventative) treatment

-As many NHS doctors do not tend to recognise chronic Lyme disease, patients who are still unwell after receiving a short course of treatment for Lyme disease are usually forced to seek private or alternative treatment if they can afford to do so.
-As there are so few Lyme literate practitioners in the UK, this often involves trips abroad.
+Some NHS doctors are not aware or do not recognise the later stages of Lyme disease.
+The NICE Guideline focuses on treatment of the acute stage of the disease and doctors are limited on the amount of treatment they can prescribe.
+Patients who are still unwell after receiving a short course of treatment for Lyme disease are usually forced to seek private or alternative treatment if they can afford to do so.
+As there are so few Lyme treating practitioners in the UK, this can even involve trips abroad.
 There is also the issue of patients who were never treated during the onset of their illness and who have been misdiagnosed with other conditions for years.
-To find out more about the patients’ plight, please see these case studies read the post on the current problems with UK care.

-Some patients also choose to use a mixture of treatments from both conventional and alternative medicine.
-As there is so little research into the most effective treatment for late stage, chronic Lyme disease and its associated conditions, people usually discover that different treatment options suit different people and that there is no standard protocol.
+Some patients choose to use a mixture of treatments from both conventional and alternative medicine.
+As there is so little research into the most effective treatment for late stage Lyme disease and its associated conditions, people usually discover that different treatment options suit different people and that there is no standard protocol.

-Many of the Lyme literate practitioners look beyond simply a borrelia infection and examine their patients for co-infections, opportunistic infections, hormonal imbalances, nutritional deficiencies, food intolerances, heavy metal or mould toxicity and many other pieces of the often complex puzzle.
+Many of the Lyme treating practitioners look beyond simply a Borrelia infection and examine their patients for co-infections, opportunistic infections, hormonal imbalances, nutritional deficiencies, food intolerances, heavy metals and mould toxicity and many other pieces of the often complex puzzle.

-If all causes of a patient’s chronic illness are addressed, Lyme literate practitioners usually believe that remission is possible but they are often wary of using the term ‘cure’ because there is a chance of relapse as these infections possess the ability to go dormant and reactivate if the body is under stress.
+If all causes of a patient’s chronic illness are addressed, Lyme treating practitioners usually believe that remission is possible but they are often wary of using the term ‘cure’ because there is a chance of relapse as these infections possess the ability to become dormant and reactivate if the body is under stress.